kubescape/kubescape/docs/cel-engine.md

 scan happened to collect Namespace objects, and namespace collection is driven by the framework's own policy matches rather than by what the CEL policies need.
 The same control can therefore see a real Namespace under one framework and null under another.
-A policy that selects into `namespaceObject` unguarded gets an evaluation error and a skip, which is the safe outcome.
 A policy that null-guards its access reaches a verdict that may not be the one admission would reach.
-Making this unconditional means guaranteeing Namespace collection whenever a loaded policy needs it.
+One that selects into `namespaceObject` unguarded gets an evaluation error, and under `failurePolicy: Fail` that is reported as a failure, so an uncollected Namespace can produce a finding a cluster would not.
+This is the one gap here that is not a safe skip.
+Nothing in the bundle reads `namespaceObject` today, so it is latent.
+Making it unconditional means guaranteeing Namespace collection whenever a loaded policy needs it.

 **Only CREATE is modelled.** A policy whose resource rules exclude CREATE is never matched offline.